Waltsuuuu/Hive-C-Piscine-2025/README.md

 Collaboration and peer learning played a key role in personal growth.
 Long days, shared challenges, and the collective drive to improve created a supportive and motivating atmosphere.
 It was not only a technical bootcamp, but also a powerful lesson in perseverance, communication, and self-reliance.

+Coming into the Piscine, I had a bit of background in web development, but this was my first real exposure to lower-level programming.
+Working with C and understanding how things function closer to the hardware level sparked a genuine interest in systems programming and deepened my understanding of how computers work under the hood.